axyorah/quick_img_processing/train/README.md

 ```

 ## Training
 Finally, we can start training the detector!
-Check [this colab notebook](https://colab.research.google.com/drive/1-iT15Ib5CIFZtNFER8olIIPASHTyZZ0p?usp=sharing) and follow the instructions from there.
+Check [this colab notebook](https://colab.research.google.com/drive/1-iT15Ib5CIFZtNFER8olIIPASHTyZZ0p?usp=sharing) and follow the instructions.